RomBik17/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming
+  - Procedural programming: 🖐️ used
-  - Imperative programming
+  - Imperative programming: 🖐️ used
-  - Structured programming
+  - Structured programming: 🖐️ used
-  - Non-structured programming
+  - Non-structured programming: 🖐️ used
-  - Functional programming
+  - Functional programming: 🖐️ used
   - Prototype-based programming
-  - Object-oriented programming
+  - Object-oriented programming: 🖐️ used
   - Object-based programming
   - Generic programming
   - Concurrent computing
-  - Asynchronous programming
+  - Asynchronous programming: 🖐️ used
-  - Parallel programming
+  - Parallel programming: 🖐️ used
   - Reactive programming
   - Functional-reactive (FRP)
   - Automata-based programming
   - Domain-specific languages
-  - Multi-paradigm programming
+  - Multi-paradigm programming: 🖐️ used
-  - Metaprogramming
+  - Metaprogramming: 🖐️ used
   - Actor model
   - Lambda calculus
   - Black box
   - Information hiding
   - Aspect-oriented programming
   - Anemic domain model
-  - Class composition
+  - Class composition: 🖐️ used
 - OOP basics
-  - Constructor
+  - Constructor: 🖐️ used
-  - Operator `new`
+  - Operator `new`: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Async method
+  - Async method: 🖐️ used
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🖐️ used
-  - Inheritance
+  - Inheritance: 🖐️ used
-  - Parent class
+  - Parent class: 🖐️ used
-  - Polymorphism
+  - Polymorphism: 🖐️ used
-  - Abstract class
+  - Abstract class: 🖐️ used
-  - Interface
+  - Interface: 🖐️ used
-  - Encapsulation
+  - Encapsulation: 🖐️ used
-  - Hidden class
+  - Hidden class: 🖐️ used
   - Object form
-  - Instance
+  - Instance: 🖐️ used
   - Introspection
   - Reflection
   - The diamond problem